rabbitwerks/northstar-handymen-site/WORKLOG.md

 - Finished customer testimoies section
 - Built out footer with links, copyright and credit
 - Added Services link to navbar

+## 9/7/20

+- Started build out of Services page
+- Updated images and file/folder structure
+- added scroll behavior to router
+- updated eslintrc (save for global use)
+- pushed all code to github, finally.